 Here are the most common issues in customer reviews:

 - Getaround Connect: This is the device that’s installed on your vehicle that lets renters get in.
 There are reviews saying the device drained the car’s battery, and that owners and renters had problems unlocking it via the app.
 Getaround says this is a possible issue for anyone using the Enhanced Security feature.
 If you have that enabled and travel to a remote place where data coverage is weak, Connect may not be able to connect to the network so you can unlock your car.
 Getaround recommends disabling it before you travel outside of a major coverage area.

 - Claim resolution: Owners have had issues with how long it takes for Getaround to process claim requests for damages and tickets.

 - Customer service: Some renters and owners have complained that customer service is slow or unhelpful, but Getaround’s customer service is also very active in the review sites I listed above and actively responds to complaints.

 What do you do about those Getaround reviews?

-The reality is that renting your car on a site like Getaround or anything else presents some kind of risk.
+The reality is that renting your car on a site like Getaround or anywhere else presents some kind of risk.
 You’re offering your car up to strangers and trusting a company to take care of any issues.

 On the other hand, Getaround presents an easy, passive way to make extra money.
-You have to decide if it’s with the risk.
+You have to decide if it’s worth the risk.
 The vast majority of people are probably going to be fine taking that risk and will benefit from that extra cash, but they’re less likely to mention it on those review sites.

 If you want to learn how to rent out your car to make money, you can realistically make $100-$200 extra per month (after commission, fees, and taxes).
 There’s also a 90-day trial period that allows you to test out the platform before you commit to paying for Getaround Connect.